reruo321/Java_Practice/Chapter-14/README.md

     ORDER BY MAJOR ASC

 ## JDBC
-JDBC(Java DataBase Connectivity) driver acts as a bridge between an application and a DBMS.
+**JDBC**(Java DataBase Connectivity) is an API for Java, whose driver acts as a bridge between an application and a DBMS.
+If the application sends a query with requirements to the DBMS via JDBC API, the driver converts it into the query type the DBMS can recognize.
+Since Java provides only JDBC API, a user should use JDBC driver made by the DBMS company or a third party.

+### Type 1: JDBC-ODBC Bridge
+JDBC-ODBC Bridge converts JDBC functions called by JDBC API into ODBC(Open DataBase Connectivity) functions.
+The outcomes are delivered to the DBMS via ODBC driver, so that they produce their execution results.
+The strength of this type of driver interface is it does not require additional costs for the connection to the supporting DBMSs.
+However, each client should have ODBC module, and downloading via network is impossible on some programs like Applet.

+### Type 2: Native Bridge